bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model, it is a representation in the broswer of html, css and javascript combined.

 2. What is an event?

+When a certain action happens in the browser like a click or mouseover the function is invoked.

 3. What is an event listener?

+An event is something attaches and event handler to a specific element.

 4. Why would we convert a NodeList into an Array?

+We would convert a node list to an arrat to use array methods on it such as forEach();

 5. What is a component?

+A componet is a singular modular piece of code, that usually consists of html, css and JS It is re-usable, D.R.Y and can stand alone.

 ### Git Set up